pravuX/dotfiles/README.md

 # dotfiles
 **Personal configurations** of *Prabesh Subedi*

-- Font: Ubuntu Mono
+- Font: OperatorMono Nerd Font
-- Terminal: Kitty
+- Terminal: Alacritty

 ### As I constantly forget how to create symlinks, here is an example:
 `ln -s [path/to/source] [shortcut]`